VoiceAmongUs/libsoundio-docker-build/README.md

 Use the provided VSCode tasks or invoke the commands manually:

-Run `docker-compose build` to build the `registry.chrz.de/public/libsoundio-builder` image, or download a cached version via `docker-compose pull`.
+Run `docker-compose build` to build the image, or download a cached version via `docker-compose pull` from the Docker Hub.

 ## Usage

 Use the provided VSCode tasks or invoke the commands manually:

-Run `docker-compose run registry.chrz.de/public/libsoundio-builder /app/scripts/compile.sh` to compile the library.
+Run `docker-compose run libsoundio /app/scripts/compile.sh` to compile the library.
 Binaries will be placed inside `build`.

-Run `docker-compose run registry.chrz.de/public/libsoundio-builder /app/scripts/clean.sh`to clean the build tree.
+Run `docker-compose run libsoundio /app/scripts/clean.sh`to clean the build tree.